Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Objective-oriented multi-scale simulation method

 \subsection{Methods to achieve Objective E --- Learning dynamics at the discovered scale}

 Methods to achieve {\em Objective E} solve dynamical complex systems without clear scales by learning effective dynamics.
-To deal with the challenge of high dimensions, there are two types of methods to learn effective dynamics at a lower dimension, which can be further utilized to model dynamical systems.
+To deal with the challenge of high dimensions, there are two types of methods to learn effective dynamics at a lower-dimensional scale, which can be further utilized to model dynamical systems.

 \textbf{Knowledge-driven methods.} Knowledge-driven methods leverage mathematical models to learn dynamical complex systems.
-The widely used approaches include wavelet-based methods~\cite{mallat1989theory,beylkin1998multiresolution,gilbert1998comparison,mehraeen2006wavelet}, multiscale homogenization~\cite{chen2006generalized,yu2002multiscale,li2008generalized}, and stochastic methods~\cite{fish2011nonintrusive,hu2017adaptive}.
+The widely used approaches include wavelet-based methods~\cite{mallat1989theory,beylkin1998multiresolution,gilbert1998comparison,mehraeen2006wavelet}, multi-scale homogenization~\cite{chen2006generalized,yu2002multiscale,li2008generalized}, and stochastic methods~\cite{fish2011nonintrusive,hu2017adaptive}.
 For example, the wavelet representation~\cite{mallat1989theory}, which is an orthogonal multiresolution representation computed by a pyramidal algorithm, can be applied to various scenarios of scale compression.
 To deal with large spaces, Jacob et al.~\cite{fish2011nonintrusive} propose a reduced-order homogenization method combined with the Karhunen–Loeve expansion and stochastic collocation method.
-Molei~\cite{tao2010nonintrusive} et al. also develop a new class of multi-scale integrators for stiff ODEs and SDEs for Hamiltonian systems with hidden dynamics.
+Molei et al.~\cite{tao2010nonintrusive} also develop a new class of multi-scale integrators for stiff ODEs and SDEs for Hamiltonian systems with hidden dynamics.